 ‘Pack your sh*t and leave SA’ — Anele Mdoda weighs in on 'racism' at Hoërskool Jan Viljoen

-TV host and radio jock Anele Mdoda is fuming after an alleged racial incident at the Hoërskool Jan Viljoen in Randfontein west of Johannesburg.
+TV host and radio jock Anele Mdoda is fuming after an alleged racist incident at Hoërskool Jan Viljoen in Randfontein, west of Johannesburg.

 Sowetan reported violence broke out on Friday between black and white pupils at the school, “with some believing it was racially motivated”.